-Figure 11.
-Updating the group key
+Figure 7.
+Broadcasting group key

 We performed another experiment to analyze the energy consumption in the proposed model.
-As a reminder, the power consumed by the sensor nodes for transmission and reception is set at 175 mW, for sensing 0.00000175 mW, and the initial energy of the general sensor nodes is kept at 0.5 joule.
-The cluster head consumes the same power for transmission and reception, but its initial energy is set to 2.5 joules.
-Figure 10 shows the energy consumption graph for generating 20 partial keys and delivering those to the cluster head.
+As a reminder, the power consumed by the sensor nodes for transmission and reception is set at 175 mW, for sensing 0.00000175 mW, and the initial energy of the general sensor nodes is 0.5 joule.
+The cluster head consumes the same power for transmission and reception with its initial energy is set to 2.5 joules.
+Figure 9 shows the energy consumption graph for generating 20 partial keys and delivering those to the cluster head.
 This also includes the energy consumption for communication before delivering the partial keys.
-From this experiment we observe that changing the number of senders has impact on the energy consumption, and this experiment helps to decide the number of partial keys that should be chosen in order to balance the energy consumption and security.
-The optimum number of partial keys is 15, with respect to the current configuration.
-Although the total power consumption for generating partial keys, delivering, computing the group key and broadcasting back which is not shown in the figure, it is approximately 0.245 joule.
+From this experiment, we observe that changing the number of senders has impact on the energy consumption, and this experiment helps to decide the number of partial keys that should be chosen in order to balance the energy consumption and security.
+The optimum number of partial keys is 15 with respect to the current configuration.
+Although the total power consumption for generating partial keys, delivering, computing the group key and broadcasting back is not shown in the figure, it is approximately 0.245 joule.

-One way to protect the network from intruders is by updating (re-keying) the group keys frequently so that an intruder cannot get enough time to forge a group key.
+One way to protect the network from intruders is by updating (re-keying) the group keys frequently so that an intruder cannot get enough time to forge the group key.
 In our model, we update the group key using the technique described in Section 5.3.
-As explained earlier, in order to save communication and computation cost, instead of recomputing the partial keys and group key, the cluster head sends a message to its group members for removing or adding certain partial keys from the group key to obtain the new group key.
-In Figure 11, the time taken by the network to broadcast a message for re-keying the group key for 100 nodes is approximately 3.1 seconds.
-From this, we conclude that re-keying the group using this method is less time consuming than re-computing the group key.
+As explained earlier, in order to save communication and computation cost, instead of re-computing the partial keys and the group key, the cluster head sends a message to its group members for removing or adding certain partial keys from the group key to obtain the new group key.

-In Figure 12, the energy consumption by SPIN [9] and our group key management protocol are compared.
+In Figure 10, the energy consumption by SPIN and our key management protocol are compared.
 Though SPIN is used for one-to-one node communication, here it used for group communication.
-It is observed that
+It is observed that SPIN takes more time for communicating within a group.
+We observed that the energy consumption of